 The first step in treating osteoporosis is a diagnosis.
 We are proud to offer one of the area's most comprehensive clinics dedicated to the diagnosis and treatment of osteoporotic bone disease.
 After a bone density test, also known as dual-energy X-ray absorptiometry, and a thorough assessment, our bone health expert, Dr. Kostas Triantafillou, can formulate a customized osteoporosis treatment plan to preserve and rebuild bone mass, improve balance, and alleviate the fear of falling.

 Your osteoporosis treatment plan for better overall health may involve osteoporosis medications, therapy with one of our certified physical therapists, or certain surgical options to help fractures heal properly or to correct other issues associated with poor bone health.

 Our doctor understands that osteoporosis can keep you from living life to the fullest.
 To schedule an appointment with our osteoporosis specialist, call our UT Medical Center office at (865) 546-2663 or request an appointment online.

 Exceptional Care at University Orthopaedic Surgeons

-Our years of experience and advanced training devoted to the care of orthopedic issues, including osteoporosis, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
+Our years of experience and advanced training devoted to the care of orthopaedic issues, including osteoporosis, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.

-Our osteoporosis specialist, board-certified and fellowship-trained orthopedic surgeon Dr. Kostas Triantafillou, is an unparalleled expert in accurately diagnosing and effectively treating osteoporosis in a broad range of patients, and he continuously strives to exceed our patients' expectations in the delivery of care.
+Our osteoporosis specialist, board-certified and fellowship-trained orthopaedic surgeon Dr. Kostas Triantafillou, is an unparalleled expert in accurately diagnosing and effectively treating osteoporosis in a broad range of patients, and he continuously strives to exceed our patients' expectations in the delivery of care.
 Dr. Triantafillou has the knowledge and experience to create a plan tailored to your needs, whether you have already been diagnosed with osteoporosis or you want a plan to prevent bone disease.